9 Comments

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...

 Applying for a religious visa is a simple and straightforward process, but might be a little confusing here and there if you are not familiar with the process and the steps involved.
-Usually, the religious order or mission supports you with your application.
-So, please see our walk-through below as general guidance, which introduces you to the procedures awaiting you.
+Please see our walk-through below, which should enable you to start and finish this little endeavor on your own, as general guidance only as requirements and processes change quickly.
+At least basic Spanish skills are required to fill in forms and understand instructions.

 Last steps before your religious visa application in Peru